kaytlinwu/Statistical-Modelling-with-Python-Final-Project/README.md

 # Final-Project-Statistical-Modelling-with-Python

 ## Project/Goals
-The goal of this project was to create a model that could predict the number of available bikes using the number of different point of interests close to a bike station.
+The goal of this project was to create a model that could predict the number of available bikes using the rating and popularity of different point of interests close to a bike station.

 ## Fetch bike station and coordinates from city bikes API
 The first step of the project was selecting a city and getting data from the city bikes API pertaining to the bike station's latitude, longitude, and the number of free bikes available.
 Miami, Florida was chosen a GET request was made to fetch for data.
 The data was then parsed and put into a dataframe called miami_bikes with the latitude, longitude, and number of bikes of each bike station in Miami, Florida.
 This dataframe was saved as a csv file called "miami_bikes.csv" so that the data could be used in the following steps.